 I get it.
-Traffic to stores and malls are down, and while you might be tempted to haul out that old losers limp They’re all buying online, don’t.
+Even before the pandemic, traffic to stores and malls was down, and while you might be tempted to haul out that old losers limp They’re all buying online, don’t.

 The fact is 85% of the shopping that is to be done for the foreseeable future according to McKinsey will be in brick and mortar stores.